 1 strip 7 3/4” x wof

 10 strips 1 ½” x wof – these will be pieced together for long sashing strips

 5 strips 2″ x wof for borders

 5 strips 2 ½” x wof (or 190″ of continuous bias binding)

 From one of the 5″ x wof strips, cut 2 squares 4 1/4″ x 4 1/4″ .
 Cut each square once on the diagonal.
 You will have 4 corner-setting triangles.

 From remaining 5″ strips cut 40 pieces 1½” x 5″.

 Subcut 7 3/4” strip into 5 squares 7 3/4” x 7 3/4”.
-Cut squares twice – once on each diagonal to get 4 triangles per square, for a total of (20) triangles – reserve for side setting triangles.
+Cut squares twice – once on each diagonal to get 4 triangles per square, for a total of 20 triangles (you will only need 18) – reserve for side setting triangles.